JasonLiu134/project-recipes/README.md

 | `'rating'` | Rating given
 | `'review'` | Review text

 These datasets provide some good information that helps me answer my question.
 The first dataset provides all of the relevant nutritional information that I will want to analyze.
 It also provides data for each recipe's complexity, which can be generalized as the amount of ingredients a recipe has, as well as the number of steps in the preparataion process.
-The second dataset gives us information on the ratings and reviews of specific recipes, which will tell us the quality of a recipe in general (a good recipe will have higher ratings).
+The second dataset gives us information on the ratings and reviews of specific recipes, which will tell us the quality of a recipe in general (a good recipe tends to have higher ratings).

 We will use these datasets in conjuction with each other in order to help us look into the possible relationships between nutrition, recipe complexity, recipe quality, and the amount of time needed to prepare recipes.
 The next section will go into more detail on how we can do this.